wimlds-trojmiasto/detect-waste/efficientdet/README.md

 # Environment
 ### Requirements
-` pip install -r requirements.txt `
+` pip install -r requirements/requirements.txt `

 ### Neptune
 * Find and set Neptune API token on your system as environment variable (your NEPTUNE_API_TOKEN should be added to ~./bashrc)